JiscSD/web-accessibility-101/4-visual-content/README.md

 ### Images

 When working with images, whether that be a .png, .jpg, .svg, .ico and so on, you likely / it is common to simply throw in an `img` element, set the source & some back up alt text and call it a day.
-This approach is _generally_ ok, there is a whole lot more we can do.
+This approach is _generally_ ok, although there is a whole lot more we can do for the user.

 ```html
 <img src="my-image.png" alt="This is my image" />